 Policies & Procedures

 By participating in any of Northern Essex Community College’s career-related services or events, you agree that your organization is an Equal Opportunity Employer that offers employment regardless of gender, age, disability, race, color, religion, marital status, veteran’s status, national or ethnic origin, gender identity or sexual orientation.
-Northern Essex Community College reserves the right to accept or decline any postings submitted through the NECClink system.
+Northern Essex Community College reserves the right to accept or decline any postings submitted through Handshake.
 Only currently enrolled Northern Essex students or alumni are eligible for participation in our campus recruitment programs and services.
 Employers are expected to maintain the confidentiality of student information, regardless of the source.

 Internship Compensation Policy

 Northern Essex Community College strongly encourages “for profit” employers to compensate interns for the significant value they add to your organization.
 Paid internships create additional incentives and increase the competition within the applicant pool.
-Companies who wish to post an unpaid internship on the NECClink system must make it clear in that posting that the position is unpaid.
+Companies who wish to post an unpaid internship on Handshake must make it clear in that posting that the position is unpaid.
 All companies are encouraged to review the NACE position statement on U.S. internships and compensation, along with the criteria of the U.S. Department of Labor under the Fair Labor Standards Act.
 For more information on average internship compensation, please refer to NACE’s 2012 Guide to Compensation for Interns & Co-ops.

 Northern Essex Community College students who are enrolled in an academic program and who are in good academic standing are eligible to participate in our three credit academic internship course.
-This for credit internship program is managed by the appropriate academic program coordinators, along with the internship program coordinator.
+This for-credit internship program is managed by the appropriate academic program coordinators, along with the internship program coordinator.
 While participating in the internship program, site supervisors will be asked to evaluate both the student’s performance and internship program.

 Additional Helpful Information for Employers

 Dedicating an internship coordinator within your organization can help the internship process run smoother for all parties.
-This dedicated person should be in charge of the following activities: creating job descriptions, coordinating pay rate and hour requirement, and posting the position onto NECClink.
+This dedicated person should be in charge of the following activities: creating job descriptions, coordinating pay rate and hour requirement, and posting the position onto Handshake.
 All internship job posts should include the following valuable information:

 - Background information about the company